 Would love your thoughts, please comment at the end of the post!

 Question: I’m not happy with what my expected goal weight would be.
-How do I maximize the weight loss after bariatric surgery?
+How do I maximize weight loss after bariatric surgery?

-Our US-RD says (video transcription):
+Our US-RD says (audio transcription):

 - Start by focusing on eating healthy and managing “bad habits” (habits like eating on the run, or in front of the television, or waiting too long between meals/snacks, or not planning ahead, etc).
 Pick 1-2 areas where you know you work and focus on making those changes initially.